It is time to say goodbye: This version of Elastic Cloud Enterprise has reached end-of-life (EOL) and is no longer supported.

 As a precaution, we also recommend that you take current snapshots of your Elasticsearch clusters.

-To avoid any downtime for Elastic Cloud Enterprise, your installation must include more than one proxy and you must use a load balancer as recommended.
+To avoid any downtime for Elastic Cloud Enterprise, you must ensure that your installation includes more than one proxy and that you are using a load balancer as recommended.
 If you are using only a single proxy or if you are not using a load balancer, some downtime is expected when the containers on your proxies are upgraded.
 Each container upgrade typically takes five to ten seconds, times the number of containers on a typical host.

 For offline or air-gapped installations, additional steps are required to upgrade Elastic Cloud Enterprise.
-After downloading the installation script for the new version, you also need to pull and load the required container images and push them to your own private Docker registry.
+After downloading the installation script for the new version, you also need to pull and load the required Docker images.
 To learn more about pulling and loading Docker images, see Install ECE (Without Internet Access).

 If your ECE installation is still using the default, auto-generated certificates: We recommend that you perform one of the following steps to avoid trust errors related to the proxy server certificate after the upgrade.
 The proxy server certificate is used when connecting to Kibana and Elasticsearch clusters.
 During the upgrade, the ECE certificate authority generates a new certificate.
 As with any server certificate rotation, you must add an exception for the new proxy server certificate, unless the certificate authority is present in the trust store of your system or browser.
 You can perform either of these steps before or after the upgrade: